pinkpong111/governance-rules-theory/README.md

 Noise is not discarded.
 It is held in a low-escalation, high-sensitivity state until patterns emerge.
 Discarding noise prematurely would permanently close off domains that have not yet accumulated sufficient evidence — collapsing the system's capacity for expansion.

+**Connection to VST Self-Exciting Defect Layer:** VST Section 1.6.5 establishes that mature systems maintain structural imperfections — the Self-Exciting Defect Layer — as permanent micro-instability generators that preserve adaptive sensing.
+GRT's noise cultivation operation is the rule-governance mechanism that maintains this defect layer: by preserving unclassified inputs rather than discarding them, the rule system ensures a continuous supply of low-level instability that exercises the sensing-response loop.
+Discarding noise is equivalent to removing the defect layer — it produces apparent calm but risks Silent Criticality (VST Section 1.6.4).

 ### Fractal Isomorphism

 This three-operation structure repeats identically at every scale: